2D setups

 Cloud crushing

-The following images show the evolution of the cloud crushing setup:
+The following image shows the evolution of density and x-velocity in the cloud crushing setup:

 _images/setup_cloud_crushing.png